mfix22/emilyhansel.me/pages/studyhall/fundraising.md

 The new, evening-length work that I’m creating is called _Study Hall_ and will premiere May 16-18 at the Impact Center for Art & Dance in San Francisco.
 I’ve hired a truly dope team of artistic collaborators for this project including my creative, thoughtful cousin Sophia Cotraccia to compose the musical score, and my distinguished, inventive fellow USF grad Thomas Bowersox to oversee lighting and scenic design.

-{% image src="/assets/img/studyhalls/image6.jpeg" alt="" width=1200 height=438 .fill %}
+{% image src="/assets/img/studyhalls/banner.png" alt="Study Hall banner" width=1876 height=1162 .fill %}
-Photo of _Four by Four_, 2022, choreographed and directed by Emily Hansel
+Image description: Four dancers wearing various shades of blue clothing lean against a blue wall and each other.
+They are all caught mid-motion with smiling faces.
+Text reads, "STUDY HALL"
 {% /image %}

 _Study Hall_ will be performed by four dancers (Rebecca Fitton, gizeh muñiz vengel, Jocelyn Reyes, and Erin Yen) who are absolute powerhouses in terms of their strength as performers as well as their choreographic ingenuity.
 All four (plus myself) identify as both a) choreographers who hire dancers and b) dancers who are hired by other choreographers.
 I’ve carefully curated this cast due to their artistic excellence as well as their fierce commitment to forging new models for equity in our field.